 Business regulatory compliance is managed by Conversica and includes:

-- When used as directed (specifically only with inbound leads, i.e. people who have already by definition opted in to being contacted), the Conversica service is exempt from the CAN-SPAM Act and the Canada Anti-Spam Law (CASL), which establish requirements for commercial messages.
+- When used as directed (specifically with inbound leads, that is, people who have already by definition opted in to being contacted), the Conversica service is in compliance with requirements of the U.S. CAN-SPAM Act and the Canada Anti-Spam Law (CASL), which establish requirements for commercial messages.

 - Commercial messages are defined as “any electronic mail message the primary purpose of which is the commercial advertisement or promotion of a commercial product or service.”

-- In contrast, when used as directed, Conversica-generated messages are primarily transactional, defined as “facilitating an already agreed-upon transaction or updating a customer about an ongoing transaction,” since they are being used to follow up with inbound leads only, and are therefore exempt from these regulations.
+- In contrast, when used as directed, Conversica-generated messages are primarily transactional, defined as “facilitating an already agreed-upon transaction or updating a customer about an ongoing transaction,” since they are being used to follow up with inbound leads, and are therefore in compliance with the regulations.

 Administrative Access and Control